andr-ew/nest_/study/study2.md

 # the gang's all here

-right now, there are 7 control types included in the grid module all with thier own input/output behaviors and interpretations of a common set of **properties** and **action arguments** (which are additional informative arguments sent to the defined action function). for more information on all of this, see the [grid module documentation](../doc/grid.md) and the [grid module demo script](../examples/grid.lua)
+right now, there are 7 affordance types included in the grid module all with thier own input/output behaviors and interpretations of a common set of **properties** and **action arguments** (which are additional informative arguments sent to the defined action function). for more information on all of this, see the [grid module documentation](../doc/grid.md) and the [grid module demo script](../examples/grid.lua)